aspose-total/Aspose.Total-Products/total/en/java/conversion/md-to-fods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export MD to FODS via Java" h2="Convert MD file to FODS by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that provides developers with the ability to integrate MD to FODS conversion feature into their Java applications.
+This two-step process is simple and straightforward.

+The first step involves using Aspose.PDF for Java to render MD to XLSX.
+This API provides a wide range of features that enable developers to create, edit, and convert PDF documents in Java applications.
+It also provides the ability to convert MD to XLSX with ease.

+The second step involves using Aspose.Cells for Java to convert XLSX to FODS.
+This Spreadsheet Programming API provides a comprehensive set of features that enable developers to create, edit, and manipulate spreadsheets in Java applications.
+It also provides the ability to convert XLSX to FODS with ease.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate MD to FODS conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render MD to XLSX.
-In the second step, you can convert XLSX to FODS by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+Overall, Aspose.Total for Java provides developers with the ability to integrate MD to FODS conversion feature into their Java applications in a simple and straightforward manner.
+It provides the necessary APIs that enable developers to render MD to XLSX and then convert XLSX to FODS with ease.
+This makes it an ideal choice for developers who need to integrate MD to FODS conversion feature into their Java applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}